aimenux/SourceGeneratorsDemo/README.md

 > - `Example1.HelloWorldGenerator` : a basic source generator saying hello, the source code is retrieved from an internal string field.
 > - `Example2.HelloWorldGenerator` : a basic source generator saying hello, the source code is retrieved from an external textual file.
 > - `Example3.DiagnosticGenerator` : a source generator displaying diagnostics like infos, warnings or errors at compilation time.
-> - `Example4.IsPrimeGenerator` : a source generator adding an extension method to check if a number is prime or not.
+> - `Example4.IsPrimeGenerator` : a source generator adding a dummy extension method to check if a number is prime or not.
+> - `Example5.BuilderGenerator` : a source generator adding a dummy builder to classes decorated with some attribute.
 >
 > :gear: In order to debug source generators, set `isDebuggingEnabled` to `true` in debug mode.